FelixEngl/ktor-gradle-problem-me/ReadMe.md

 loaded as dependency.
 B) The jvmAndNixMain should not be loaded as library at all and the MPP-Plugin has some serious issues with either modules and (only) ktor.

-Right now we have a public holiday in germany, so I won't be able to respond do any of your questions until tuesday.
-(Sorry for that!)
-I'll try to come up with a minimal working example in the next week.